 Will the pound get stronger against the euro?

-Likewise, if the Federal Reserve continues to cut interest rates, EUR could benefit from further central bank policy divergence and the currency’s strong negative correlation with a weakening US dollar.
+Likewise, if the Federal Reserve cuts interest rates later in the year, EUR could benefit from a weaker US dollar.

 Will the pound get stronger against the US dollar?

+Meanwhile, market risk appetite remains an important factor for the dollar.
 Many were hopeful that 2026 would bring peace in Ukraine and cooling tensions internationally.
-However, following the US invasion of Venezuela at the very start of the year, along with Donald Trump’s threats to Colombia, Cuba, and Greenland, there is a growing fear of further conflict.
+Instead, we’ve had the US invasion of Venezuela at the very start of the year, along with Donald Trump’s threats to Colombia, Cuba, and Greenland, and the spiralling crisis in the Middle East.

 Concerned about how shifting exchange rates could impact you in 2026?